Chapter 18: The Property

 Then Steen stepped off the porch and walked toward the van.

-He moved the way money moves — unhurried, certain of its welcome.
+He moved unhurried, certain of his welcome.
 His boots crunched on the frozen gravel and the sound carried in the still air, each step distinct, deliberate.
 He stopped ten feet from the van’s open cargo doors.
 Thirty yards from the woodpile.
-Close enough now that Maren could see the grain of his fleece, the steam of his breath, his jaw working once before he spoke.
+Close enough now that Maren could see the grain of his fleece, the steam of his breath, his mouth working once before he spoke.

 Hank went rigid beside her.
 She felt it through the parka — the sudden stillness of a man hearing a voice he’d only ever heard from inside.
 From behind someone else’s teeth.
 His hand found her arm and his grip was a warning and a confirmation and the recognition hit her spine like a current: that voice.
 The voice that said Friday’s confirmed, three units.
 The voice that said tell Riedel.
 She had heard it through Hank’s dreams and now it was thirty yards away, breath crystallizing in the December air, and it sounded like a man discussing landscaping.

 Steen checked his watch.
-Adjusted a box in the van’s cargo area — hands unhurried, proprietary, the same light grip she’d felt on the porch railing in Hank’s dream.
 He turned back toward the lodge, and for one freezing instant his gaze swept the tree line, passed over the woodpile, and moved on.
 He hadn’t seen them.
 He wasn’t looking for threats.
 He was checking his property — inventory, maintenance, the quiet audit of a man who kept things running.

 Her stomach turned.
-Something colder than nausea.
-The recognition that evil was not a performance.
-It was an administrative function.
 Steen stood on his porch in the last light of a December afternoon and he was serene.
 The children inside his lodge were being packed and moved and he was serene.
 His breath came out in small, even clouds and he was serene.

 “Where are the children?” she whispered.

-Hank’s jaw worked.
-She watched him reading the building — the windows, the entrances, the sightlines, the covered porch, the side door where the men emerged and returned.
-The engineer’s assessment running underneath everything.
+Hank’s throat worked — she saw it in the dim light, the muscles contracting as he swallowed against something.
+He was reading the building — the windows, the entrances, the sightlines, the covered porch, the side door where the men emerged and returned.
+The engineer’s eye running underneath everything.

 “Inside,” he said.
 “Still inside.”

-She felt the truth of it in her own chest.
+She felt the truth of it at the back of her neck.
 The pull that had nothing to do with logic and everything to do with the dreams — the rooms with brass locks, the Spider-Man shirt, the girl in the windowless space.
 They were on the other side of those warm, well-insulated walls.
 Close enough that her body registered their proximity like a change in temperature.

 Nine minutes.
 The men were loading equipment.
 Records.
 Hard drives.
 The evidence of twelve years being boxed and driven north while a federal judge read Margaret’s affidavit in a courtroom in Minneapolis.
 The children would be last.
 The children were always last in Steen’s calculus — the most valuable inventory moved when the route was confirmed and the receiving site was ready.